logigearcorp/docs.testarchitect.com/content/administration-guide/users-and-passwords/user-administration/setting-a-repository-s-user-authentication-mode/_index.md

 ---
 title: "Setting a repository's user authentication mode"
 linktitle: "Setting a repository's user authentication mode"
+description: "Choose the means by which users of a given repository are to be authenticated when logging in."
 weight: 6
 aliases:
-    - TA_Administration/Topics/adm_users_setting_authentication_mode.html
+    - /TA_Administration/Topics/adm_users_setting_authentication_mode.html
+keywords: "user administration, assigning permissions, a specific project"
 ---

 Choose the means by which users of a given repository are to be authenticated when logging in.

 **Note:** Setting up LDAP authentication for a repository requires the successful deployment of an LDAP-based directory server, and proper configuration of both the repository and its user accounts.
-For full details, see [LDAP overview](../../TA_Help/Topics/ug_LDAP_overview.md).
+For full details, see [LDAP overview](/TA_Help/Topics/ug_LDAP_overview.html).

 There are two means by which TestArchitect users may log in to a repository.
 In both cases, users are required to have explicit accounts \(user names\) residing in the repository.